 The American Federation of Television and Radio Artists is a union available to those performing recording sessions or radio jingles; the American Guild of Musical Artists (AGMA) and the Actors’ Equity Association (AEA) are unions available to those performing in theatre.
 If a background singer is working on a television commercial, they might belong to the Screen Actors Guild (SAG) or AFTRA.

 - Consider advertising your talents in trade publications or newspapers.

 - Likewise, check trade publications and newspapers for possible openings.

 - If you are a part of a union, check for information on job openings.

-- Sing whenever possible so others get to know your name and your voice.
+- Sing at performance gigs whenever possible so others get to know your name and your voice.